-- suspended, as will be their ability to act as an office-holder for the Authority.
-This includes the offices of Chair and Vice-Chair of the Authority.8 - 1.9 If the council member's suspension ends, it will be up to the relevant county council to decide whether to re-appoint the member to the Authority.
+- member for a breach of the code of conduct which leads to his/her initial suspension, this will end if on full investigation the complaint is found to be unjustified. - 1.8 The suspension will end if the member is acquitted of the offence or the proceedings are discontinued or withdrawn. - 1.9 If a council member's membership of their county/borough council is suspended by that county/borough council, their membership of the Authority will also be suspended, as will be their ability to act as an office-holder for the Authority.
+This includes the offices of Chair and Vice-Chair of the Authority. - 1.10 If the council member's suspension ends, it will be up to the relevant county council to decide whether to re-appoint the member to the Authority.